adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 -  a `from` keyword to the list of tokens,
 -  `ScopeEntry:ExternalFunction` to the module ambience,
--  `Statement:ExternDeclaration` to the syntax AST, and
+-  `Statement:ExternDeclaration` and `ExternFunctionDeclaration` to the syntax AST
--  `TypedStmnt:TypedExternDeclaration` to the bound module AST.
+-  `TypedStmnt:TypedExternDeclaration` and `TypedExternFunctionDeclaration` to the bound module AST
+-  `InterpreterStmnt::Builtin(usize)` to the interpreter statement list.

 External functions are declared as function signatures, basically functional declarations without a body.